RJuro/cfp-landing-page/content.md

    - Actions: “Copy address”, “Open in Google Maps”, “Open in Apple Maps”
    - Map: Google Maps embed centred at 57.014708, 9.975291
 2. **Travel**
-   - By air: Aalborg Airport (AAL) with direct train into the city and plusbus 2 from the centre to AAU Innovate (~25 min).
+   - **By air:** Aalborg Airport (AAL) with direct train and bus into the city and fast plusbus 2 from the centre to AAU Innovate (~25 min).
-   - By rail: Aalborg Station connects hourly to Aarhus, Copenhagen, and Hamburg.
+   - **By rail:** Aalborg Station connects hourly to Aarhus, Copenhagen, and Hamburg.
 Plusbus line 2 departs outside the station.
    - Airport taxi to the city runs ~250 DKK; Rejsekort/Rejsebillet apps cover local transport.
-Links: Rejsekort app / Rejsebillet.
+Links: [Rejsekort app](https://www.rejsekort.dk/da/rejsekort_app?sc_lang=en) / [Rejsebillet](https://www.rejsekort.dk/Rejsebillet).
 3. **Accommodation**
-   - Four Points Flex by Sheraton (plusbus line 2 to campus).
+   - Four Points Flex by Sheraton (plusbus line 2 to campus infront of the dooer).
-   - B&B Hotel Aalborg (central, good bus links).
+   - B&B Hotel Aalborg (central, plusbus line 2 to campus infront of the dooer).
-   - Limited AAU guest rooms—contact the organising committee for availability.

 ### Logistics Note
 - A PDF with detailed logistics and local suggestions will be circulated in mid-November.
 Reach out via email if you require visa support letters.